JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 Everything goes well.

 4:43 PM:- Add the icons to the category page and add the category.js file ,update the code in it.

+4:48 PM:-Add the @section call to the index.cshtml file and then save it,upload it to github.